1982 St. Louis Cardinals season

-The St. Louis Cardinals' 1982 season was the team's 101st season in St. Louis, Missouri and the 91st season in the National League.
-Making up for the previous season's near-miss, the Cardinals went 92—70 during the season and won their first-ever National League East Division title by three games over the Philadelphia Phillies.
+The 1982 St. Louis Cardinals season was the 101st season for the St. Louis Cardinals in St. Louis, Missouri and the 91st season in the National League.
+Making up for the previous season's near-miss, the Cardinals went 92–70 during the season and won their first-ever National League East title by three games over the Philadelphia Phillies.
 They achieved their first postseason appearance since 1968 and defeated the National League West champion Atlanta Braves in three straight games to claim the NL pennant.
 From there, they went on to win the World Series in seven games over the American League champion Milwaukee Brewers.
 It was the Cardinals' first World Championship since 1967, and their last until they opened the current Busch Stadium in 2006.